Psychology Research Pool (PRP) Policies

 Policy and Procedures for Instructors Using the PRP

-Instructors who which to participate in the PRP by offering extra credit to students who participate in research or complete the alternative writing assignment must complete the “ArgoPoint Course Opt In” form found on the PRP website (http://uwf.edu/spbs/prp/instructors).
-By filling out this form and turning it in to the PRP coordinator (firstname.lastname@example.org), you are agreeing to allow ArgoPoints (see below) to be used as extra credit in a specific course.
+Instructors who which to participate in the PRP by offering extra credit to students who participate in research or complete the alternative writing assignment must complete the “ArgoPoint Course Opt In” form found on the PRP website at "Information for Instructors".
+By filling out this form and turning it in to the PRP coordinator (email@example.com), you are agreeing to allow ArgoPoints (see below) to be used as extra credit in a specific course.

 ArgoPoints are participation points given to students utilizing the PRP.
 A student will earn one (1) ArgoPoint for each hour of research participation.
 The points are rounded up to the nearest hour.
 A student can also earn ArgoPoints by completing an alternative writing assignment.
 For the alternative writing assignment, students must read two (2) of the approved journal articles posted on the PRP website and write a 2-page paper for each article (the instructions are posted on the PRP website).
 For completing 2 papers, students will receive one (1) ArgoPoint.

 The course instructor will then translate ArgoPoints into extra credit points.
 For example, 1 ArgoPoint may be 1 point added to the final grade in Professor X’s class, but 1 ArgoPoint may be .5 point added to the participation grade in Professor Y’s class.
 Each instructor will have complete academic freedom in his or her use of ArgoPoints in a manner that is fair to the student.
 However, instructors may offer no more than four (4) ArgoPoints per class and it is recommended that those ArgoPoints do not exceed more than 3-5% of course credit.
 Each instructor will indicate how ArgoPoints may affect the course grade in the course syllabus.
 Be sure to include detailed information on how students should use the PRP and how they will earn extra credit in your class via the PRP.
-Suggested syllabus language is provided on the PRP website (http://uwf.edu/spbs/prp/instructors).
+Suggested syllabus language can be found on the "Information for Instructors" web page on the PRP website.

 Any indications of academic misconduct in earning ArgoPoints (e.g., plagiarizing articles, having a roommate complete the paper/study for him/her) will result in a loss of ArgoPoints for that student and the offense will be forwarded to the Dean of Students following the procedures of the Academic Misconduct Policy, which can be found at http://uwf.edu/academic/policies/misconduct/misconduct.cfm.

-For more detailed information for instructors, see the “FAQs for Instructors” document on the PRP website.
+For more detailed information for instructors, see the “FAQs for Instructors”.
 The date that instructors can expect to receive the list of students who earned ArgoPoints for their course may also be found on the PRP website.

 Policy and Procedures for Students Using the PRP